 Written article summaries

-Prior to each Tuesday morning class (or Thursday if there is no class on the Tuesday), write a short summary of the article or articles to be discussed that week: one paragraph summarizing the article(s), and a second paragraph describing your reaction (for example, aspects that you found surprising, interesting, or suspect).
+Prior to each Tuesday morning class, write a short summary of the article or articles to be discussed that week: one paragraph summarizing the article(s), and a second paragraph describing your reaction (for example, aspects that you found surprising, interesting, or suspect).
 The written summary should be less than a page but more than a couple of sentences.
 Also include two or more discussion questions that might be used to stimulate discussion of the paper.

 These article summaries should be completed at least a half-hour prior to the class meeting time.
 This may be accomplished in a variety of ways.
 For example: